awsdocs/amazon-lumberyard-release-notes/coming-release/index.md

 ### Asset Pipeline<a name="highlights-pipeline"></a>

+Lumberyard’s new asset dependency graph provides the means to determine the set of assets a given asset depends on.
+By recursively walking the entire dependency graph, we can easily determine the exact set of assets your game needs to run.
+So when it comes time to release your game, packaging your assets becomes a simple set of steps as opposed to a multi-week development effort.
+We've added some new tools and features to enable this for you and allow you to generate smaller asset bundles for your releae builds.

 **Asset Bundler**

 A command line tool to bundle game assets for release.
 The following are additional new features that support Asset Bundling: